MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

 ## What is the intended use of the sales order taker agent?

-- **Increase the speed of sales order data entry by finding product:** Intended to answer users' inquiries to find product based on vague, incomplete, or non-accurate description.
+- **Increase the speed of sales order data entry by finding product:** Intended to answer users' inquiries to find a product based on vague, incomplete, or inaccurate description.
-- **Increase the speed of Sales Order data entry by Finding document by reference:** Intended to answer users' inquiries to find existing sales documents for specific customer using partial or approximate information.
+- **Increase the speed of Sales Order data entry by Finding document by reference:** Intended to answer users' inquiries to find existing sales documents for a specific customer by using partial or approximate information.

 ## How was sales order taker agent evaluated?
 What metrics are used to measure performance?